mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

        CrashLoopBackOff
        : container comes up and crashes/exists
-	       Container has nothing to do, so it shuts down Initial value of readiness probe is too small compared to what is needed by container¿s tasks
+	       Container has nothing to do, so it shuts down Initial value of readiness probe is too small compared to what is needed by containerÂ¿s tasks

        RunContainerError
        : container could not be kicked off